draios/onprem-install-docs/6.X/6.15.1/docs/01-command_line_arguments.md

 `--argo-repo-url (string)`

-The URL of the repository that will contain the ArgoCD files and helm charts, expected in the form `git@github.com:ORGANIZATION/SAMPLE-REPO.git`.
+The URL of repository that will contain ArgoCD files and helm charts, expected in the form `git@github.com:ORGANIZATION/SAMPLE-REPO.git`.
 The default is `git@github.com:ORGANIZATION/SAMPLE-REPO.git`.
 This will be replaced within the ArgoCD apps definition files.

 `--argo-repo-rev (string)`